 KLTF stands for Karsten Lücke Type Foundry.
 It was established in 2005 in Datteln, Germany.
 Karsten is the talented German designer of the medieval text family Litteratra, which won an award at the TDC2 2001 competition (Type Directors Club).
 Karsten is from Datteln and studied communications design in Essen, finishing there in 2002.
 He worked at Steidl Publishers in Goettingen from 2004 to 2005.
 In 2005, he joined the type coop Village.

 Naqsh is a free OpenType font by Lateef Sagar Shaikh with tons of diacritics for a handwritten Mistral-like character set, as well as a full Arabic character set with appropriate opentype tables for the Nastalique way of writing context-sensitive Arabic.
 The Latin part was designed by Umar Rashid.
 A nice effort.
 The font can in principle also be used for ordinary Western text.
 Total number of glyphs: 1815.
 Compliant with many Unicode tables.
-See also here.
+See also here and here.
 [Google] [More] ⦿

 LCDF Type Software